greim/stoar/readme.md

 # Stoar

-A flux data store providing dispatcher and event emitter capabilities.
+A [Flux](http://facebook.github.io/react/docs/flux-overview.html) data store providing dispatcher and event emitter capabilities.
+This is not a complete Flux implementation, just the data store part.

 ```sh
 % npm install stoar